f5devcentral/f5-agility-labs-nginx/docs/class14/module4/module4a.rst

    .. image:: ../images/nim-settings-icon.png
      :width: 275

-2. Click **Users**.
+2. Click **Users** from the left panel.
 Note that Jane Developer already has an account, and that her account is mapped to the **developer** role.

    .. image:: ../images/nim-settings-users.png
      :width: 939

-3. Click **Roles**.
+3. Click **Roles** from the left panel.
 Note that the developer role is listed, and already has some permissions associated with it.

    .. image:: ../images/nim-settings-roles.png
      :width: 906

-4. Click the **developer** row to list additional details.
-Note at present developers only have READ access to the configuration of the nginx.f5demos.com system, which isn't very useful.
+4. Click the **developer** role to list additional details.
+Note that developers only have READ access to the configuration of the nginx.f5demos.com system, which isn't very useful.
 Let's grant a couple more permissions to make NIM more useful for the developers.

    .. image:: ../images/nim-settings-dev.png
      :width: 567